-The Basic Thyroid Assessment includes:
+The Basic Thyroid Assessment examines:

 The Enhanced Thyroid Assessment includes the following tests: